Headlines

 Measuring the Impact of Neurodiversity on Business Performance

 Stories from big companies like JP Morgan Chase and HP show that teams with diverse minds do better.
 They prove the positive effects of neurodiversity on business.
 For example, JP Morgan found that their teams worked better after including neurodiverse individuals.
-This shows why such efforts matter.
+This evidence shows why such efforts matter.

 Neurodiversity at Work: Key Trends Shaping Employment Strategies